DimaMelnik/Openbus.AzureServiceBus/README.md

         c.SetImediateRetryOn<ApiCallException>();
 	})
 ```
-Exponential retry in this example will retry 10 times with wait (20,40,80,...,1280,1800,1800,1800)sec between retries.
-When deciding what strategy to execute for exception it search for exact match if not found looking for first strategy for the type exception derived from.
-For instance previous registration exception on ApiCallException will retry imediate all the rest will retry exponentially.
-For Imediate retry it rely on maxDelevery settings of service bus
+In this example, the exponential retry strategy is applied, which attempts to retry a total of 10 times with progressively increasing waits between retries (20, 40, 80, ..., 1280, 1800, 1800, 1800 seconds).
+When determining the appropriate strategy for an exception, the system first searches for an exact match.
+If not found, it looks for the first strategy associated with an exception derived from the original exception type.

+For example, if a previous registration exception occurs in the context of an ApiCallException, an immediate retry will be performed.
+For all other exceptions, an exponential retry will be applied.
+The immediate retry strategy relies on the maxDelivery settings of the service bus.

 # Message converters
 For each message define converter that describe conversion Model<->ServiceBusTransport